Two questions every philosopher tries to find answers to are:

-The Stoic philosophers found answers to both.
+The Stoic philosophers had answers to both.
 As a Stoic, to live a good life was to live with virtue (find out what were their four virtues).
 And as all must die, the only good way to attend to this inevitable end was to do so without worry or complaint.
 We explore this second answer through their quotes.

 21 Most Unforgettable Stoic Quotes On Death

 The ancient Stoics wrote and preached a lot about death.